phantombuster/legacy-docs/agent_module.rst

 Important note about asynchronous methods
 -----------------------------------------

-Following the philosophy of Node.js, all methods of the agent module are asynchronous.
-You have to use the callback function to know when and if a call finished successfully.
+Following the philosophy of Node.js, most methods of the agent module are asynchronous.
+You have to use the callback function to know when (and if) a call finished successfully.

 For example, this is bad: